mjpritchard/test-decap-help/content/docs/batch-computing/how-to-submit-an-mpi-parallel-job.md

 consistency and bandwidth/latency for the job and ensures no interference from other users' jobs that might otherwise be running on those hosts.

-# MPI implementation and SLURM
+## MPI implementation and Slurm

 The OpenMPI library is the only supported MPI library on the cluster.
 OpenMPI v3.1.1 and v4.0.0 are provided which are fully MPI3 compliant.
 MPI I/O features are fully supported *only* on the LOTUS /work/scratch-pw* volumes as these use a Panasas fully parallel file system.
-The MPI implementation on CentOS7 LOTUS/SLURM is available via the module environment for each compiler as listed below:
+The MPI implementation on CentOS7 LOTUS/Slurm is available via the module environment for each compiler as listed below:

 ```bash